ryansama/pokedex_flutter/README.md

 </p>

 ## Notes
-:apple: Not tested on iOS
+* :apple: Not tested on iOS
-:memo: In need of some refactoring :memo:
+* :memo: In need of some refactoring